 Applied research is an essential component of adaptive management and likely will be necessary for determining causative factors in moose declines in the Central Interior, and to inform future management decisions.
-There are currently two applied research projects underway: (1) field studies north of Kamloops to assess survival of moose relative to their habitat use and anthropogenic disturbance (i.e. roads and cutblocks) and, (2) a retrospective modelling study in the Omineca to assess
+There are currently two applied research projects underway: (1) a 5-year provincially-coordinated field study of GPS-collared moose to assess their survival relative to their habitat use and anthropogenic disturbance (i.e. roads and cutblocks) (Kuzyk and Heard 2014) and, (2) a retrospective modelling study in the Omineca to assess potential factors that may be contributing to the recent moose decline in that region.
+Funding proposals (e.g. Habitat Conservation Trust Fund; Land Base Investment Strategy) should address applied research priorities within the provincial framework and be applicable to management needs across regions.